ENI CEO says not interested in Conoco's Kashagan stake

 "We are not interested in exercising our right," Scaroni told reporters on the sidelines of an event.

-Existing partners in the Kashagan project are state-run KazMunaiGas, Eni, ExxonMobil (XOM.N), Inpex Corp (1605.T) of Japan, Royal Dutch Shell (RDSa.L) and France's Total (TOTF.PA).
+Existing partners in the Kashagan project are state-run KazMunaiGas, Eni, ExxonMobil, Inpex Corp of Japan, Royal Dutch Shell and France's Total.

-(Reporting by Giancarlo Navach, writing by Antonella Ciancio, editing by Francesca Landini)
+* Press release - Covey Park announces acquisition of additional Haynesville assets from Chesapeake Energy for $465 million